Aurel300/pecan/README.md

  - all variable declarations must either have a type hint or an expression
  - `self`, `accept`, `yield`, `suspend`, and `terminate` are "magical" constructs that work as documented, but cannot e.g. be bound with `bind` or treated like proper functions
- - suspending calls generally only work as "statements", not as sub-expressions

 ### Internals